A New And Thankfully Ethical Tourist Attraction In Phuket

 The recently opened Phuket Elephant Sanctuary promises to be a new kind of tourist attraction for Phuket.
 Not only will it house rescued elephants from the tourist and logging industries, it will also be a much needed point of education for tourists and the local community.

-Thailand has long used elephants for construction, logging and even warfare but in more recent years the national symbol is more likely to be found working in jungle trekking camps rather than charging into battle.
+Thailand has long used elephants for construction, logging and even warfare.
+In more recent years the national symbol is more likely to be found working in jungle trekking camps rather than charging into battle.
 Eventually the elephants become too old or disabled to work and need somewhere to go.
 You can’t just simply turn a 3 ton animal loose – somebody will notice.
 Montri Todtane (a former Phuket elephant camp owner) came across this issue with some of his elephants and wanted to do something to help.
 With no satisfactory options in Southern Thailand the idea of an elephant sanctuary in Phuket was born.